benchmark-action/github-action-benchmark/README.md

 This action merges all benchmark results into one GitHub pages branch.
 If your workflows have multiple steps to check benchmarks from multple tools, please give `name` input to each step to make each benchmark results identical.

+Please see above ['Examples' section](#examples) to see live workflow examples for each languages.

 If you don't want to pass GitHub API token to this action, it's still OK.